IMPORTANT AIRLINE SAFETY ISSUE

 xxx Therefore, according to the "Official explanation", the pilots, because of these faulty instrument readings, were unable to maintain even the most basic wings level/nose level flight attitude, which resulted in these 2 very experienced Air France pilots allowing this completely airworthy airliner to go "wildly out of control" - climbing, descending, steeply banking, etc, which resulted in this airliner ultimatey stalling and diving and crashing into the Atlantic Ocean, which resulted in their own deaths, and, the deaths of over 200 passengers.

-xxx (As stated abpve, the official explanation for the faulty airspeed information was that the pitot tube heating element in this 200 million dollar Airbus 330 did not get hot enough to melt the ice that was accumulating - -nonsense.)
+xxx (As stated above, the official explanation for the faulty airspeed information was that the pitot tube heating element in this 200 million dollar Airbus 330 did not get hot enough to melt the ice that was accumulating - -nonsense.)

-xxx As instrument failures are common, even in the unlikely event of an iced-over pitot tube, maintaining control of an airliner, after instrument failures, is certainly taught by Air France in their very sophisticated pilot training simulators.
+xxx Even in the unlikely event of an iced-over pitot tube, maintaining control of an airliner, after instrument failures, is certainly taught by Air France in their very sophisticated pilot training simulators.

 xxx Actually, instrument failure procedures are taught during even the most basic private pilot instrument flight training.